chimpwizard/playgound/dgraph/README.md

 fi
 ```

-Then the code relies on redis to be able to store what node is the first zero instace which becomes the leader, additionally to that in order to be resilent it checks that redis is up.
+Then the code relies on the in-memory redis database to be able to store what node is the first zero instace which becomes the leader.
+This piece of code just makes sure that the redis instance is already up before proceding.

 ```bash
 echo "*** Wait for redis to be up" /dgraph/wait-for-it.sh redis:6379 -t 60
 ```

-If the container  is the master or zero instance.
-It checks if that is the first one or the other ones, here is where the first instacne makes sure it get registered in redis so the following containers can use its ip as the zero master or peer server.
+If the container  correspond to a zero instance.
+It checks if that is the first one, the first instacne makes sure it get registered in redis so the following containers can use its ip as the zero master or peer server.

-Since all container can start in parallel it is important to check if redis record is already stored, if record is found the --zero or the --peer parameters we overriden.
+Since all container can start in parallel it is important to check if redis record is already stored, if record is found the --zero or the --peer parameters get overriden.

 ```bash
 if [ "$command" == "zero" ]; then